p1ngul1n0/hacktoria-ctf/README.md

-# Tiberian Order Contracts Write-ups
+# Hacktoria CTF Write-ups

-Here i list the solution of all **Tiberian Order Contracts** i completed.
+Here i list the solution of all **Hacktoria CTF** i completed.

 ## Dialogues from Atlantis [EASY]